-Re: Amendment to that certain letter agreement between X and Enron North America Corp. dated March 15, 2001 concerning Kern River Gas Transmission Company’s March 12, 2001 Open Season (the “Letter Agreement”).
+Re: Amendment to that certain letter agreement between X and Enron North America Corp. dated March 15, 2001 concerning Kern River Gas Transmission Company’s March 12, 2001 Open Season attached hereto as Exhibit “A” (the “Letter Agreement”).

 Dear _____________:

-This amendment (this “Amendment”) sets forth the agreement of Enron North America Corp., a Delaware corporation (“ENA”) and _____________________________, a _____________ corporation (“X”), (each referred to as a “Party” or collectively as the “Parties”), to amend the Letter Agreement as set forth herein.
+This amendment (this “Amendment”) sets forth the agreement of Enron North America Corp., a Delaware corporation (“ENA”) and X, a _____________ corporation (“X”), (each referred to as a “Party” or collectively as the “Parties”), to amend the Letter Agreement as set forth herein.
 In consideration of the mutual benefits to each Party derived herefrom, ENA and X hereby agree to amend the Letter Agreement by deleting Paragraph 5 of the Letter Agreement in its entirety and replacing it with the following:

 “5.
 Payment Calculation.
-ENA shall establish the total payment for the Capacity (for Package One and Package Two) to be made to X. The total payment shall include two separate payments hereinafter referred to as the “Mark Payment” and the “Accrual Payment”.
+ENA shall establish the total payment for the Capacity (for Package One and Package Two) to be made to X. The total payment may be comprised two separate payments hereinafter referred to as “Payment One” and “Payment Two”.

-A. Mark Payment.
-The Mark Payment shall be equal to the positive value, if any, of the following formula, adjusted for a discounted cash flow calculation at the Discount Rate (hereafter defined) to calculate the present value:
+A. Payment One.
+Payment One shall be equal to the positive value, if any, of the following formula, adjusted for a discounted cash flow calculation at the Discount Rate (hereafter defined) to calculate the present value:

 Term, multipied by Volume, multiplied by [(Basis 1 +/- Index 1) minus (Basis 2 +/- Index 2) minus the Tariff Rate], multiplied by Payment Ratio.

-For the purposes of the above formula for the Mark Payment, the terms above shall have the following specified meanings:
+For the purposes of the above formula for Payment One, the terms above shall have the following specified meanings:

 Basis 1 - NGI Socal Monthly Index, as defined in the OTC Market on that day, during the Term for Package One or Package Two, as applicable.